6.5 Reductions

 xn from a totally ordered universe, is there a pair i ≠ j such that

 xi = xj?
-Theta(N log N) lower bound in algebraic decision tree model.
+Theta(N log N) lower bound in comparison tree model

 - 3-SUM.